Electrical magnetochiral anisotropy in trigonal tellurium from first principles

 \secl{intro}

-\textit{Introduction.} The electrical transport properties of nonmagnetic crystals change under an applied magnetic field $\B$, leading to phenomena such as the ordinary and planar Hall effects~\cite{hurd-book72}, and the ordinary magnetoresistance~\cite{pippard1989magnetoresistance}.
-The ordinary Hall effect is linear in $\B$ while the planar Hall and the ordinary magnetoresistance are quadratic, but all three are linear in the electric field $\E$.
-Electric responses that are quadratic in $\E$ become allowed in noncentrosymmetric media, and have recently attracted a great deal of attention.
-One example is the nonlinear anomalous Hall effect, a transverse response that occurs at order $E^2$~\cite{deyo-arxiv09,PhysRevLett.115.216806,kang2019nonlinear}.
+\textit{Introduction.} The electrical transport properties of nonmagnetic crystals change under an applied magnetic field, leading to different phenomena that can be generally described as an expansion of the current in powers of the electric and magnetic fields $\E$ and $\B$, \beq j_a = \sigma_{ab}(\B) E_b + \sigma_{abc} (\B) E_b E_c + \ldots\,. \eql{j-E-expansion} \eeq The ordinary and planar Hall effects~\cite{hurd-book72}, as well as the ordinary magnetoresistance~\cite{pippard1989magnetoresistance}, are all contained in the first term.
+Electrical responses that are quadratic in $\E$ (second term) become allowed in noncentrosymmetric media, and have recently attracted a great deal of attention.
+One example is the nonlinear anomalous Hall effect, a transverse response that occurs in the absence of an external magnetic field and without requiring magnetic order~\cite{deyo-arxiv09,PhysRevLett.115.216806,kang2019nonlinear}.

-At order $E^2B$, an effect known as electrical magnetochiral anisotropy (eMChA)~\cite{Rikken01,atzori-chir21} appears in certain acentric conductors. \ism{Is it restricted to the gyrotropic crystal classes?
-We can figure it out from the Jahn symbol using TENSOR.} In addition to the ordinary $B^2$ magnetoresistance, such materials display an anomalous magnetoresistance that is bilinear in $B$ and in the applied current $I$.
-Thus, their linear resistance has the form \beq R(B,I) = (1 + \beta B^2 + \gamma I B)R_0 \eql{R-B-I} \eeq (the tensorial character is ignored for now).
-The eMChA coefficient $\gamma$ vanishes in centrosymmetric media, and in chiral media it is equal and opposite for right- and left-handed enantiomers. eMChA is not restricted to chiral media, and is sometimes referred to by other names such as current rectification effect, unidirectional magnetoresistance, and nonreciprocal resistance.
+Another example of an $\E^2$ response is electrical magnetochiral anisotropy (eMChA)~\cite{Rikken01,atzori-chir21}, an anomalous magnetoresistance that is bilinear in $\B$ and in the applied current~$\I$.
+The resistance of a material exhibiting eMChA takes the form \beq R(B,I) = (1 + \beta B^2 + \gamma I B)R_0\,, \eql{R-B-I} \eeq where the coefficients $\beta$ and $\gamma$ describe ordinary magnetoresistance and eMChA, respectively (the tensorial character of the various quantities is ignored for now).
+The coefficient $\gamma$ vanishes in centrosymmetric systems, and in chiral media it is equal in magnitude and opposite in sign for right- and left-handed enantiomers.
+As eMChA is not restricted to chiral systems, it is sometimes referred to by other names such as bulk current-rectification effect~\cite{ideue-natphys17}, nonreciprocal resistance~\cite{ideue-natphys17,yoshimi-prb22}, and unidirectional magnetoresistance~\cite{tokura-natcomms18,calavalle2022gate}.